diegozea/MIToS.jl/README.md

 This list is not exhaustive; more scripts are available in the [MIToS_Scripts.jl repository](https://github.com/MIToSOrg/MIToS_Scripts.jl).
 Visit the repository for more details and to access these scripts.

 ### Order versions
 MIToS 3.0 requires Julia 1.9 or higher.
-You are recommended to use these versions to get the best experience coding with Julia and MIToS.
+It is recommended that you use these versions to get the best experience coding with Julia and MIToS.
-If for some reason you need to use a MIToS in a version of Julia lower than 1.0, you will need to look at the [older MIToS v1 documentation](https://diegozea.github.io/mitosghpage-legacy/).
+If you need to use MIToS in a Julia version lower than 1.0, you will need to look at the [older MIToS v1 documentation](https://diegozea.github.io/mitosghpage-legacy/).

 ### Citation
 If you use MIToS, please cite: